 We do not want contraception, abortion, divorce, homosexuality, secular schools or any of the trappings of an uninspiring secular Ireland.

-So summed up the politics of Una Bean Mhic Mhathuna in a letter to The Irish Times in May 1976.
+So summed up the politics of Úna Bean Mhic Mhathúna in a letter to The Irish Times on 4 May 1976.

 Una*, along with her friend and fellow campaigner Mena Cribben, is another colourful character in the world of reactionary Irish politics.
-She has been a dominant figure for over forty years having been a founding member of Mna na hEireann (c.
+She has been a dominant figure for over forty years as a founding member of Mna na hEireann (c.
 1972 – late 1970s) and the Irish Housewives Union (c.
-1980 – early 1990s) as well as being active with the Council for Family Rights (1980s), Anti-Abortion Campaign (1983), No Divorce Campaign (1996/97), Friends of Youth Defence (1990s) and Coir (2000s).
+1980 – early 1990s).
+She has also been active with the Council for Family Rights (1980s), the Anti-Abortion Campaign (1983), the No Divorce Campaign (1996/97), Friends of Youth Defence (1990s) and Cóir (2000s).

-Una grew up in Gurranabraher in Cork where her brother Larry White, a leading local activist with Saorise Eire (offshoot of Saor Eire), was shot dead by the Official IRA in 1975.
+Una grew up in Gurranabraher on the north side of Cork city.
+Her brother Larry White, a leading local activist with Saorise Éire (offshoot of Saor Éire), was shot dead by the Official IRA in 1975.

-Una’s mother Mary was also a devout Catholic:
+Una’s mother Mrs. Mary White was also a devout Catholic as this 2001 obituary illustrates:

-She married Seamus, a renowned folk singer from West Clare who has worked with Conradh na Gaeligle and Comhaltas Ceoltori Eireann, in the late 1960s.
+Una married Seamus, a renowned folk singer from West Clare who has worked with Conradh na Gaeilge and Comhaltas Ceoltóirí Éireann, in the late 1960s.

-Along with Aine Ni Mhurchu, she set up Mna na hEireann in 1972 to help in the fight against “the legalisation of contraception, abortion and divorce.”
+Along with Áine Ní Mhurchú, Una formed Mná na hÉireann (‘Women of Ireland’) in 1972 to fight against “the legalisation of contraception, abortion and divorce.”
 In an interview with Irish Times journalist Mary Leland the following year, Una proclaimed that:

 a handful of women in Dublin … claim to be speaking for the majority of women in Ireland we believe that it’s not a majority opinion at all.
 The same number of women are always involved, and some of them, the most vociferous are foreigners.